6 Common NCLEX Mistakes to Avoid

 - Prioritization, Delegation, and Assignment: Practice Exercises for the NCLEX Examination by Bartz, Kumagai, and LaCharity: This popular book focuses on foundational knowledge in care management skills, similar to the NCLEX.

-We can’t tell you what questions you’ll see on the NCLEX, but we can tell you this: Always choose the answer that keeps the patient safe and alive.
+While we can’t tell you what specific questions you’ll see on your NCLEX exam, we can tell you this: Always choose the answer that keeps the patient safe and alive.

-Ameritech’s 90 percent NCLEX pass rate is one of the things that makes us the top-ranked nursing school in Utah, and boosted us to the top two percent of U.S. nursing schools!
-Our students earned Ameritech this rating with their hard work and dedication; our instructors work every day to keep it by teaching critical skills for modern, holistic nursing.
+Ameritech’s 91 percent NCLEX pass rate is one of the things that makes us the top-ranked nursing school in Utah, and boosted us to the top two percent of U.S. nursing schools!
+Our students earned Ameritech this rating with their hard work and dedication, and our instructors work every day to keep it by teaching critical skills for modern, holistic nursing.